Maryport and Carlisle Railway: Boom and bust for iron

-After Grouping (1923 - )
+After the 1923 grouping

-The Railways Act 1921 caused the "grouping" of the main line railways of Great Britain; this took effect at the beginning of 1923 and all the railways in the area became part of the London Midland and Scottish Railway (LMS) (Note: The Silloth and Port Carlisle lines had belonged to the North British Railway and were now passed to the London and North Eastern Railway (LNER).
+The Railways Act 1921 caused the "grouping" of the main line railways of Great Britain; this took effect at the beginning of 1923 and all the railways in the area became part of the London Midland and Scottish Railway (LMS), (Note: The Silloth and Port Carlisle lines had belonged to the North British Railway and were now passed to the London and North Eastern Railway (LNER).
 Some purely internal steelworks routes remained the property of the steel companies.) which at the end of February 1924 shut the Maryport carriage waggon and locomotive shops 'one of the industrial mainstays of the town'.
 This coincided with the steepest decline of the local mining and ironworks industries, and unemployment in Maryport reached 77% in 1931.
 The local railways were dependent on the prosperity of those industries, and many of the marginal routes became unsustainable.
 The Mealsgate to Aikbank Junction section closed on 1 August 1921, and the remaining Mealsgate to Aspatria section closed to passengers on 22 September 1930; it closed completely on 1 December 1952.
 The Derwent branch closed completely on 29 April 1935.

-Heavy industry in West Cumbria declined post-war, steel-making ceasing in the 1970s, deep-mining of coal in the 1980s, and whilst the main line between Carlisle and Maryport remains in use today the dominant traffic is the passenger service from Carlisle to Whitehaven and (less frequently) Barrow in Furness along the coast.
+Heavy industry in west Cumberland declined post-war, with steelmaking ceasing in the 1970s and deep mining of coal in the 1980s, and whilst the main line between Carlisle and Maryport remains in use today, the dominant traffic is the passenger service from Carlisle to Whitehaven and (less frequently) Barrow in Furness along the coast.